-It was clear than in its present condition, the stock is far below B{tim} , and may even be declining with little or no fishery in recent years.
+It was clear that in its present condition, the stock is far below B{iim} , and may even be declining with little or no fishery in recent years.
 If there has been a change in productivity in the stock, the reference points chosen must protect against the future possibility of the stock declining into such an unproductive state.
 It was also pointed out that the dynamics of a rebuilding stock maybe different, and that SSB comprised of young fish may not be as successful as SSB comprised of more experienced spawners.

-e) Harvest Control Rules
+e) Decision Rules

-Little could be done with harvest control rules (HCR) for this stock, given that the implementation of these rules would have had to be applied to the historical fishery.
-However, Fig. 14b shows a schematic of the points at which these rules might have been applied.
-The question mark in this figure indicates that the steepness of the reduction in F between B{bef} and B{lim} would be open to management decision.
+Little could be done with decision rules for this stock, given that the implementation of these rules would have had to be applied to the historical fishery.
+However, Fig. 14b shows the area outside of which these rules might have been applied.

 The more relevant situation for this stock was reopening criteria.
 Until the stock shows some signs of surplus production, even this question does not require an immediate answer, given the current SSB, the lack of older ages in the population, and other biological indicators.
-When the stock shows signs of increasing, the reopening target could be B{lim} , and decisions on reopening the fishery at a low F could be made when this level of SSB is achieved.
-The question was raised whether the stock will ever reach the historical B{lim} level if productivity remains low, and whether reference points should be recalculated based on the newer stock dynamics in this period of lower productivity.
+When the stock shows signs of increasing, the reopening target could be B{tim} , and decisions on reopening the fishery at a low F could be made when this level of SSB is achieved.
+The question was raised whether the stock will ever reach the historical B{tim} level if productivity remains low, and whether reference points should be recalculated based on the newer stock dynamics in this period of lower productivity.
 It was concluded that the B{lim} calculated from the historic data should remain as the lower threshold, for biological reasons.